gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 To ensure that each leaf term is unique, Nomenclature add words to leaf terms to distinguish them from other leaf terms.
 For example, in addition to the leaf term `Negative`, there are leaf terms for `Glass Plate Negative`, `Roll Film Negative`, and `Sheet Film Negative`.

-The CFT preserves Nomenclature leaf terms -- it never translates them -- to ensure that they are the same as and can be matched with the same terms used in other applications such as PastPerfect.
+The CVT preserves Nomenclature leaf terms -- it never translates them -- to ensure that they are the same as and can be matched with the same terms used in other applications such as PastPerfect.

 Nomenclature 4.0 supports leaf terms in both *inverted* and *natural order*.
 Examples of inverted order are `Negative, Glass Plate`, `Negative, Roll File`, and `Negative, Sheet Film`.
-The CFT uses the natural order terms when generating Common Facet terms for the Digital Archive.
+The CVT uses the natural order terms when generating Common Vocabulary terms for the Digital Archive.

 #### Tail
-To convert Nomenclature terms to Common Facet terms, the CFT puts special emphasis on the *tail* of the hierarchy.
+To convert Nomenclature terms to Common Vocabulary terms, the CVT puts special emphasis on the *tail* of the hierarchy.
 The tail consists of the Primary, Secondary, and Tertiarty elements if all three exist.
 If the term has no Tertiary element, the tail consists of the Primary and Secondary elements.
 If the term has no Secondary element, the tail is just the Primary element.
 Some higher level terms have no Primary element, but still have a leaf term which is the Sub Class or Class element.
 In those cases, the tail is the leaf term.

-### Translation from Nomenclature to Common Facets
+### Translation from Nomenclature to Common Vocabulary

-The CFT replaces the higher levels (Category, Class, and Sub Class) of the Nomenclature hierarchy with the top-level terms that the Common Facet vocabulary uses for the Digital Archive.
-The top-level Common Facet terms for the Digital Archive `Type` field are:
+The CVT replaces the higher levels (Category, Class, and Sub Class) of the Nomenclature hierarchy with the top-level terms that the Common Vocabulary vocabulary uses for the Digital Archive.
+The top-level Common Vocabulary terms for the Digital Archive `Type` field are:

 -   Document
 -   Image